Skip to content

 Likewise, MariaDB can be configured to use Docker secret files.
 For details, see the Docker Compose Documentation.

-The following is an example of the changes to the docker-compose.yml file.
+The following is an example of the changes to your compose.yaml or docker-compose.yml file.
 Note that this example includes only the additional lines required to pass secret files to the MariaDB container:

 secrets: